Teresa M. Amabile

 Everyday Work Life and Career Transitions

 My current major research program is a broad study of people’s everyday experiences, including involvement in creative activity and intergenerational collaboration at work, and how those experiences impact their attitudes toward and adjustment to career transitions.
 Our main focus is on the transition to retirement and the extent to which individuals identify with their work or profession.
 The purpose is to discover how people think and feel about their work experiences across the lifespan, and what determines successful adjustment to retirement.
 Our data collection methods are primarily qualitative, including surveys, daily diaries, and extensive semi-structured interviews.
-Our plan is to include people from 2-3 companies in the study; we are currently collecting data in one company and will begin data collection in a second soon.
-We are sampling 15-20 people in four broad groups in each company: (a) employees in the first 5-10 years of their careers; (b) employees in the last 5-10 years of their careers; (c) employees with a planned retirement date in the coming 12 months (who will be interviewed several times as they approach and move through the retirement transition); and (d) retirees of those companies, who retired in the past 5-10 years.
-I expect data collection to continue through 2016 and possibly beyond.
-As an adjunct to the inductive qualitative study, I am collaborating on a series of experiments on intergenerational collaboration with doctoral student Hayley Blunden.
+We are currently collecting data from current and retired employees in three companies, in four broad groups: (a) employees in the first 5-10 years of their careers; (b) employees in the last 5-10 years of their careers; (c) employees with a planned retirement date in the coming 12 months (who are being interviewed several times as they approach and move through the retirement transition); and (d) retirees of those companies, who retired in the past 5-10 years.
+Our research team endeavors to contribute new insights that will be valuable to scholars, organizational leaders, and individual employees as they move through and past their careers.
+The research team includes Lotte Bailyn (MIT Sloan), Kathy Kram and Tim Hall (BU School of Management), Marcy Crary (Bentley University), Hayley Blunden (Harvard Business School doctoral student), and Jeffrey Steiner (Harvard Business School research associate).

 The Subjective Experience of Work

 In a related research stream, I study how individuals experience work day by day, what influences that subjective experience, and what the consequences are for performance.
 This builds on the work-diary research that culminated in my book, The Progress Principle.
-My current projects in this stream include: (a) The effect of daily self-reflection about work, and review of one’s past reflections, on emotions, perceptions, motivation, and behaviors.
-This series of online experiments is being done in collaboration with doctoral student Ting Zhang. (b) The experience of downtime (idle time) at work.
-A paper reporting this series of experiments, with doctoral student Andrew Brodsky, is currently under review for publication. (c) With doctoral student Mike Lee, I am collaborating on a series of studies to examine the antecedents and consequences of emotional equanimity at work -- the ability to focus and perform effectively even under emotionally intense circumstances.
-We have completed one experiment and are about to launch a second.
+My current projects in this stream include (a) the effect of daily self-reflection about work, and review of one’s past reflections, on emotions, perceptions, motivation, and behaviors.
+This series of online experiments is being done in collaboration with Dr. Ting Zhang. (b) The experience of downtime (idle time) at work and its performance consequences.
+A paper reporting this series of experiments, with doctoral student Andrew Brodsky, is currently under review for publication.

 Helping and Learning at Work